thedubbers9/eric-final-project/README.md

 Done.

 3. For your final project, we will ask you to submit documentation on how to run/test your design, as well as include your project proposal and progress reports.
 Include all these files inside the `docs` repository
-To test the design, go to src/ and then run bash test_all.sh.
+To test the design, go to src/ and then run bash test_all_in_simulation.sh.

 4. Optionally, if you use any images in your documentation (diagrams, waveforms, etc) please include them in a separate `img` repository
 N/A